dsagman/picat/readme.md

 end.
 ```

-Or a lot of conditions and thereby remove having any `if` statements in your loop body.
-Here's an example from one of my [programs](#planner-and-constraint-example-traveling-salesperson) to get the valid neighbors of a given 2 dimensional array item.
+You can have as many conditions as you like and thereby remove having any `if` statements in your loop body.
+Here's an example below from one of my [programs](#planner-and-constraint-example-traveling-salesperson) to get the valid neighbors of a given 2 dimensional array item.

 Neighbors are those coordinates that do not have a `#` or `$` in them and are within the bounds of the array.
 Look at all those conditions and only one line in the loop body!